1garo/rsniffer/README.md

 * [rust](https://www.rust-lang.org/)

-Used as a project to speed the rust learning.
+Used as a project to speed the rust learning, fast and mem-safe.